nanostores/vue/README.md

 ```

 You can connect several stores in different places of your application
-and set custom names to simplify the work with Devtools.
+and set custom names to simplify the work with devtools.

 ```js
 attachStores(app, {